Periods: medieval and early modern British and African literature

 Languages of research interest: Gəˁəz, Amharic, French, Hausa, Anglophone

 Research interests: early African literature, African language literature, African literature in English; African discourse and Western literature; postcolonial criticism

 Office Hours Spring 2019: Tuesdays 4:00 to 6:00 pm; make appointments on WASE

-Professor Wendy Laura Belcher is an associate professor of African literature with a joint appointment in the Princeton University Department of Comparative Literature and the Department for African American Studies.
+Professor Wendy Laura Belcher is a professor of African literature with a joint appointment in the Princeton University Department of Comparative Literature and the Department for African American Studies.
 Working at the intersection of diaspora, postcolonial, medieval, and early modner studies, she has a special interest in the literatures of Ethiopia and Ghana and is working to bring attention to early African literature (written between 1300 and 1900), particularly that in African languages, through her research and translation.

 One multi-book comparative project aims to demonstrate how African thought has animated British and European canonical literature.
 This includes the widely reviewed finalist for the Bethwell A. Ogot Award for best book on East Africa: Abyssinia’s Samuel Johnson: Ethiopian Thought in the Making of an English Author (Oxford, May 2012), which theorizes the discursive possession of English authors and texts.
 The next part of the project is in progress, a book titled The Black Queen of Sheba: A Global History of an African Idea (under contract with Princeton University Press) about the circulation of Ethiopian thought in Europe from 1000 to 2000.